PurpleTree HR logo

 Contacting Employees While on Leave: What Employers in Ireland Need to Know

-Annual leave is more than a perk—it’s a legal entitlement, and it plays a vital role in protecting employee wellbeing.
+Annual leave is more than a perk.
+It’s a legal entitlement that protects employee wellbeing.
 But what if an urgent issue arises during someone’s time off?
 Is it ever appropriate to get in touch?

-At PurpleTree, we work closely with Irish SMEs to build practical HR policies that strike the right balance between operational continuity and staff welfare.
-Below, we break down the dos and don’ts of contacting employees during leave—and how careful planning and clear communication can help you avoid the issue altogether.
+At PurpleTree, we work closely with Irish SMEs to build practical HR policies that balance operational continuity with staff welfare.
+Below, we cover the dos and don’ts of contacting employees during leave, and how clear planning can help you avoid the issue altogether.

 Is It Ever Okay to Contact an Employee on Annual Leave?